ENIGMA-git/ENIGMA-CNV/README.md

 Please follow the overall instructions in: _Instructions_ENIGMA-CNV-WG_v2.2.pdf_.

-Briefly, these include these tasks:
+Briefly, this includes the following tasks:

 A. Administrative – sign up for ENIGMA-CNV to the working group chairs.